wjwwood/serial/android/README.md

 Build:

-    cd android/library/src/main/jni
+    cd android
     ndk-build

 Use:

-Copy android/library to your project folder a reference it as a library project.
-See android/sample for an example.
+Use it directly in your native code, or you may seek for a Java bridge here: https://github.com/chzhong/serial-android

 ### License